jitinkrishnan/Quick-Deployables-for-Crisis-Response/README.md

 ```

 #### Results on Crisis Data
 We train using tweets from a set of crisis events and test using an unseen crisis.
+For example, when the target crisis is ```Maria```, we train using tweets from rest of all crises and test on tweets from ```Maria```.
 Our dataset is collected from various sources such as [CitizenHelper](https://ist.gmu.edu/~hpurohit/informatics-lab/icwsm17-citizenhelper.html) and [TREC](http://dcs.gla.ac.uk/~richardm/TREC_IS/).

 | Target Crisis  | Accuracy in %  | Recall in % |
  :-: |  :-: |  :-: